Arquisoft/wiq_es2c/README.md

 Both the user and auth service share a Mongo database that is accessed with mongoose.

+## User Guide

+### For Normal Users
+As a normal user, you can use the web application to access basic features such as:

+- Logging in to your account
+- Registering a new account
+- Accessing the game and playing
+- Viewing your game history
+- Viewing the ranking

+###For Administrators

+As an administrator, you have access to additional features, including:

+-Access to the APIs for managing questions and users -Ability to view user accounts
+-Ability to view game statistics and the ranking

+Please note that administrators do not have access to play the game from registration to gameplay and its functionalities.

 ## Quick start guide

 ### Using docker